-Our departmental faculty and graduate students will be well represented at the annual Society for Cinema and Media Studies conference in March!
+Our departmental faculty and graduate students was well represented at the annual Society for Cinema and Media Studies conference in March!

 Professor Lisa Parks's co-edited book has won the 2016 SCMS Best Edited Collection Award (Society for Cinema and Media Studies, the flagship organization for our field).
 The award is for Signal Traffic: Critical Studies of Media Infrastructures (Urbana: University of Illinois Press, 2015), co-edited with Nicole Starosielski (PhD, UCSB).